Moving In Together? 15 Relationship-Saving Tips From the Experts

 Make sure you feel ready — financially and personally — to join lives with another person.

 When do couples move in together?
-Some wait years, while others jump the gun and do so after only a few weeks.
-Even if you’re excited about moving in with your boyfriend, it’s best to give the process some time, so you and your partner can go through the important things to discuss before moving in together.
+Some wait years, while others jump the gun and do so after only a few weeks of dating.
+Even if you’re excited about moving in with your boyfriend or girlfriend, it’s best to give the process some time, so you and your partner can go through the important things to discuss before moving in together.
 Plus, you’ve got some packing to do!

-3. Figure Out Where You’ll Move In Together and What You’ll Bring.
+3. Figure Out Where You’re Moving In Together and What Each of You Will Bring

 Have a conversation about which furniture you’ll bring, what you’ll store, and what you’ll buy together.
-Moving in together is a great time to downsize, get rid of stuff, or get a storage unit to keep larger items you won’t need in your new place together.
-You’ll also want to plan your moving process, whether you’re moving locally or long-distance.
+Moving in together is a great time to research downsizing tips, get rid of stuff, or get a storage unit to keep larger items you won’t need in your new place together.
+You’ll also want to plan your self-moving process, whether you’re moving locally or long-distance.
 Will you need to rent a truck, hire full-service movers, or use a portable moving container to make downsizing and storage easier?

-Chores and money are major fight triggers in a relationship, and it’s important to hash out the details before moving in with your boyfriend.
-Who will do the laundry, or will you each handle your own?
+Dividing up chores and managing money are major fight triggers in a relationship, and it’s important to hash out the details before moving in with a girlfriend or boyfriend.
+Who will do the laundry — or will you each handle your own?
 Who’s in charge of cooking and doing dishes?
 Who takes out the trash?
 These questions to ask before moving in together should be hashed out before the big transition.

 Solomon encourages couples to make an agreement rather than a compromise when talking about chores.
-“Agreement implies both people are invested in the plan, while compromise highlights the fact that both people aren’t getting what they want.
+“Agreement implies both people are invested in the plan,” she says, “while compromise highlights the fact that both people aren’t getting what they want.
 It can be a good idea to write out your agreement so everything’s clear and on paper.”

 According to Solomon, that’s because who does what around the house can trigger old childhood wounds.